About UIS

 Values:

-1. Student-Focused Teaching and Learning: We place student development - fostered through meaningful interactions among students, faculty, staff and the community - at the core of all University activities.
+- Student-Focused Teaching and Learning: We place student development - fostered through meaningful interactions among students, faculty, staff, and the community - at the core of all University activities.

-2. Integrity: We conduct ourselves with honesty, professionalism and respect for others, accepting responsibility for the ethical consequences of our ideas and actions.
+- Integrity: We conduct ourselves with honesty, professionalism, and respect for others, accepting responsibility for the ethical consequences of our ideas and actions.

-3. Inquiry: We seek to understand the world around us through the mastery of core skills of perception, analysis and expression, through the acquisition of knowledge and through the pursuit of scholarship that is challenging and significant.
+- Inquiry: We seek to understand the world around us through the mastery of core skills of perception, analysis, and expression, through the acquisition of knowledge and through the pursuit of scholarship that is challenging and significant.

-5. Diversity: We embrace diversity in all its forms as both an intellectual commitment and a social responsibility, and we foster an inclusive culture that recognizes the needs and contributions of every individual.
+- Diversity: We embrace diversity in all its forms as both intellectual commitment and a social responsibility, and we foster an inclusive culture that recognizes the needs and contributions of every individual.

-7. Accountability: We translate intentions into actions via shared governance and fiscal stewardship, holding decision-makers responsible to our students, colleagues and other stakeholders.
+- Accountability: We translate intentions into actions via shared governance and fiscal stewardship, holding decision-makers responsible to our students, colleagues, and other stakeholders.

 Governance and Accreditation

-The three University of Illinois universities in Springfield, Urbana-Champaign, and Chicago, are governed by the U of I Board of Trustees and are among 12 public university campuses in the state, all coordinated by the Illinois Board of Higher Education.
+The three University of Illinois universities in Springfield, Urbana-Champaign and Chicago, are governed by the U of I Board of Trustees and are among twelve public university campuses in the state, all coordinated by the Illinois Board of Higher Education.
 Internally, UIS is governed by the chancellor in consultation with administrators and the Campus Senate.

-UIS is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
+UIS is accredited by the Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.
 Contact the Commission in writing at:

 230 South LaSalle Street Suite 7-500